90yearsoldcoder/CV_application/README.md

 # CV generating Application

-This is a web application REACT(+vite) to generate CV
+This is a web application based on REACT(+vite) to generate CV
 ![alt text](image.png)

 # Live preview